30-Year-Old Pitcher – Free Agent

 Webb didn't do much to get himself noticed in a relief role for the Indians, which is hard to when you stand 6-foot-6 tall, posting a 1.15 WHIP and a 5.5 K/9 rate in 50.2 innings across 40 appearances...

 Ryan Webb Contract Information:

-Signed a minor-league contract with the Indians in April 2015.
+Signed a minor-league contract with the White Sox in July 2016.

 To instantly reveal our fantasy analysis of every player – including Ryan Webb – simply subscribe now.